For UK organisations that handle sensitive data

 The good news: none of this means your team has to stop using AI.
 The risk comes from where the data goes, not from the AI itself.

-Here's a full walkthrough that covers all three, and what falls over when one is missing.
+Here's a fuller walkthrough of what makes an AI tool genuinely private, and what falls over when part of it is missing.

 That's the idea.
 Here's what it looks like once it's built.